-A lender happy to agree to the sale of the existing residential property to the clients’ limited company using a buy-to-let mortgage. • A lender who understands how day-rate contractors are paid.
+A lender happy to agree to the sale of the existing residential property to the clients’ limited company using a buy-to-let mortgage. our lender can understand only how day-rate contractors are paid.

-After sourcing the mortgage market, we identified two lenders – one who would agree to lend £850,000 for the residential purchase, the other £375,000 for the limited company buy-to-let.
+In other words, after sourcing the mortgage market, we identified two lenders – one who would agree to lend £850,000 for the residential purchase, the other £375,000 for the limited company buy-to-let.

-Residential property value: £1m • Loan amount: £850,000 • LTV: 85% • Rate: 2.63% fixed for two years • Lender product fee: £995 added to the loan • Monthly payment: £3,893
+Residential property value: £1m Loan amount: £850,000 LTV: 85% Rate: 2.63% fixed for two years Lender product fee: £995 added to the loan Monthly payment: £3,893

-Buy-to-let property value: £500,000 • Loan amount: £375,000 • LTV: 75% • Rate: 3.39% fixed for five years • Lender product fee: £3,995 added to the loan Monthly payment: £1,071
+Buy-to-let property value: £500,000 Loan amount: £375,000 LTV: 75% Rate: 3.39% fixed for five years Lender product fee: £3,995 added to the loan Monthly payment: £1,071